webprofusion/certify-docs/docs/dns/validation.md

 *&ast; marked providers are contributed and tested by users.*

 In addition we implement a number of DNS providers courtesy of the Posh-ACME: https://github.com/rmbolger/Posh-ACME project.
-If you encounter any issues with these you should verify they works normally within Posh-ACME and raise issues on our [github page](https://github.com/webprofusion/certify) :
+If you encounter any issues with these you should verify they work normally within Posh-ACME and then raise an issue on our [github page](https://github.com/webprofusion/certify) :

 [Akamai](https://github.com/rmbolger/Posh-ACME/blob/master/Posh-ACME/Plugins/Akamai-Readme.md),
 [AutoDNS](https://github.com/rmbolger/Posh-ACME/blob/master/Posh-ACME/Plugins/AutoDNS-Readme.md),